goregath/luawk-lang/README.md

 AWK for Lua

+# LUAWK Overview

+The syntax of LUAWK is a superset of Lua 5.1 with additional syntactic sugar from AWK.

+## Program Structure

+    pattern
+    { action }
+    pattern { action }
+    function name(parameter, ...) { statements }

+# LUAWK Syntax

+## Operators

+* Match Operator
+* Dollar-Operator

+## Patterns

+* ERE Pattern

+## Records

+* Dollar-Operator

+## User-Defined Functions

+* Global scope
+* Builtins can be replaced by user functions

 # AWK Compatibility

 ## Supported I/O Statements

+The following statements are syntactically equivalent to a lua *return statement*, thus no parenthesis are required.

 |                    | **exit** | **getline** | **next** | **nextfile\*** | **print** | **printf** |
 |-------------------:|:--------:|:-----------:|:--------:|:--------------:|:---------:|:----------:|